My Local Digital Marketing Agency

 Manage your security

-Keep in mind that privacy-focused design on your website doesn’t mean that there are no other vulnerabilities in your system.
-If your employees are working remotely or on a public network, they’re exposed to all kinds of attacks.
+Remember that privacy-focused design on your website doesn’t mean there are no other vulnerabilities in your system.
+If your employees work remotely or on a public network, they’re exposed to various attacks.
 So, you’ve got to be careful.

 A good VPN software will go a long way here.
-It’ll encrypt the connection, and even if someone gets your data package, they won’t be able to get anything from it.
+It encrypts the connection, so even if someone gets your data package, they won’t be able to access anything.

 Here are a few more tricks to keep your site and data secure.